jzkkaka/GEOG5990M_work_2/README.md

 # What should show in the program

 There should be a environment as the background of the city, and a point as the bombing point.
-The map in the Spyder should show the possiable infected area.
+The map in the Spyder should show the possiable infected area by points.

 # What more could show in the program

 For now, there is no real user interface in this program, and there should be one.
-And a console that can control variables would made this program more useful.
-I tried to do so, but it is kind of out my range.
+A console that can control variables would made this program more useful.
+I tried to do so, but it is kind of out my range for now.

 # The licence